 This allows you to have fine-grained control over which browser functions your site can use.
 There are many directives that can be controlled with the Permission Policy header, you will find a description of each feature at the bottom of this article, under “Descriptions per directive”.
 For an extensive overview of all directives, refer to this list by Mozilla.

 Each directive can have one of these three values:

 - Allowed: This feature is not included in your Permissions Policy and is allowed for your entire site, including external iFrames

 - self: This feature is allowed for content coming from your own domain only, blocking this feature for external iFrames

-- Not allowed: This feature is included in your Permissions Policy without value, it is not allowed on your site at all
+- Disable: This feature is included in your Permissions Policy without value, it is not allowed on your site at all

 How to use the Permissions Policy header generator

 You can find the Permissions Header policy settings under the Settings tab in the Really Simple SSL Dashboard (Settings -> SSL -> “Settings” tab in the top menu bar -> Permissions Policy).